Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-based-Linux-distributions.md

-**THIS GUIDE IS FOR INSTALLING MUSICBOT ON A MACHINE RUNNING UBUNTU 14.04.** If you are not using Ubuntu 14.04, please use another article.
-This guide has the possibility of breaking other versions of Ubuntu.
+**This guide was written for Ubuntu 14.04.** If you are not using Ubuntu 14.04, this guide may not work.
+Future/past versions of Ubuntu may be different.

 # Table of Contents